 I have an MA in Counselling Psychology from UBC and completed a thesis about the use of metaphor in counseling--creativity and poetry in particular are passions of mine.
 I also have a Masters in Theology and the Arts from Regent College and a BA in Communication Studies.
 Over the past 10 years, I’ve specialized in the therapeutic approach of Existential Analysis which has really deepened the way I work and taught me how to meaningfully encounter clients, access and honour their emotions, and empower them to live a life of inner consent.

 In the past, I worked doing individual counselling at a university counselling centre and then leading experiential groups for people in recovery from addiction at a non-profit.
 For the past 8 years, I have been working in private practice with individuals and couples.
 I also lead professional seminars for therapists on behalf of Existential Analysis Canada.

 In my personal life, I invest a lot of time in raising my two daughters.
 Some of my passions include being active and outdoors, cultivating community with friends, and creative pursuits like poetry, sewing, and baking delicious desserts.

-Rochelle is presently accepting new clients and works on Mondays and Wednesday.
+Rochelle is presently accepting new clients and works on Monday, Tuesday and Wednesday.

 check availability and book online